 Losing money will have a negative effect on you.

 We recommend to trading/going live after successfully growing a demo account by 50-100%+ with the capital they would actually deposit into an account.
 Not only that, logging every trade with a rationale behind it to log it to memory.

 Once you’ve received the right education and traded on a demo account until you are consistently profiting – then you have the solid foundations of being able to trade professionally.

-Following these simple tips, you will be on your way of fully understanding how to become a forex trader in no-time.
+Following these simple tips, you will be on your way to fully understanding how to become a forex trader in no time.

 Type of Forex Trader

 Technical or Fundamental Analysis based?